clebert/ts-config/README.md

 }
 ```

-or when running tslint with type info:
+or when running tslint with type-checking on:

 ```json
 {